ConorMacBride/ConorMacBride.github.io/_experience/standrews.md

 role: Solar Physics Summer Student
 noexpand: true
 ---
-- I spent six weeks working in the Solar and Magnetospheric Theory group within the School of Mathematics and Statistics under the supervision of Prof. Alan Hood.
+- Worked under the supervision of Prof. Alan Hood, exploring magnetohydrodynamics equations in the context of solar physics.
-- My research project involved exploring the magnetohydrodynamics equations in the context of the Sun, investigating how a magnetic field behaves in the presence of a non-constant Alfv&eacute;n speed, which introduces the process of phase mixing.
+- Investigated the interaction of magnetic fields with non-constant Alfv&eacute;n speeds and phase mixing processes.